golodash/galidator/README.md

 # Galidator

 Galidator provides general use case for validation purpose.\
-You simply create a validator and validate your data with it.\
+Just simply create a validator and validate your data with it.\
-Either it returns `nil` which means that data is valid or not which means that there is a problem with passed data and validation has failed.
+Either it returns `nil` which means that data is valid or not which means that there is/are problem/problems with passed data and validation has failed.

 ## Installation